fmExcense/compositeurdigital.github.io/en/immo.md

-# Real estate selector
+# Real estate - Apartment seach panel

-Use this type of content to display a search interface to look up real estate offers (e.g. apartments).
+This feature displays a search interface to look up for real estate products (e.g. apartments).

-## Use in Compositeur Digital
+## Interaction in the Compositeur Digital

-With a real estate selector you can:
+On this seach panel you can:
-- choose your search criteria: surface, pric, room count, etc.
+- Choose your search criteria: surface, pric, room count, etc.
 - Start a search with your criteria
-- Open a result in Compositeur Digital (e.g. floor plan)
+- Open the result in Compositeur Digital (e.g. floor plan)

 ![Aperçu du module de recherche](img/immo_preview.jpg)